 As a business, it is up to you to file and pay payroll taxes (employee and company) and know how much WSIB or equivalent is required for your industry/business type.
 Failure to submit payroll or WSIB (in Ontario) can result in harsh fines and interest and can put your business in jeopardy.

 Employers need to understand the rules concerning part-time, full-time, and contract employees.
 If you are not sure, check with your accountant or corporate lawyer.
 You cannot hire a contract employee to avoid paying payroll taxes.
 There are a set of tests that the government checks for and if you have a contractor that is really an employee, you will be responsible for all back payroll taxes and in one case we saw CRA make the employer pay for the employee’s portion as well.

 This article is not an inclusive list of Human Resources, but are the ones we find are the areas where many small businesses have issues and need help.
-If you have any questions, do not hesitate to ask us on our business forum on our website.
+If you have any questions, do not hesitate to ask us.

 Search Engine Optimization is written a lot about, but seems to be greatly misunderstood by most of how it works and what has to be done to make it work for your small business web site.
 Though I had search engine optimization in my website from the beginning, I couldn’t understand why my rankings were not improving.
 As a small business owner myself, I looked at the different tools and I couldn’t understand why they cost so much and why SEO professionals charged so much.
 It was not until I started using a tool and spending time on my website for a few hours each week making changes and seeing the results, did I truly understand.
 It can become a full time job keeping your ranking in search engines.